-§ 2.2-435.10.
-Administration of the Workforce Innovation and Opportunity Act; memorandum of understanding; executive summaries.

-A. The Secretary of Labor and the Chancellor of the Virginia Community College System shall enter into a memorandum of understanding that sets forth (i) the roles and responsibilities of each of these entities in administering administer (i) a state workforce system and facilitating facilitate regional workforce systems that are business-driven, aligned with current and reliable labor market data, and targeted at providing participants with workforce credentials that have demonstrated value to employers and job seekers; and (ii) a funding mechanism that adequately supports operations under the federal Workforce Innovation and Opportunity Act of 2014 (P.L.
-113-128) (WIOA); and (iii) a procedure for the resolution of any disagreements that may arise concerning policy, funding, or administration of the WIOA.

-B. The Secretary of Labor-and the Virginia Community College System shall-collaborate to produce an annual executive summary, no later than the first day of each regular session of the General Assembly, of the interim activity undertaken to implement the memorandum of understanding responsibilities described in subsection A and to administer the WIOA.
+80 § 2.2-435.10.
+Administration of the Workforce Innovation and Opportunity Act; executive 81 summaries.
+82 A. The Secretary of Labor-and the Chancellor of the Virginia Community College System shall 83 enter into a memorandum of understanding that sets forth (i) the roles and responsibilities of each of these 84 entities in administering administer (i) a state workforce system and facilitating facilitate regional 85 workforce systems that are business-driven, aligned with current and reliable labor market data, and 86 targeted at providing participants with workforce credentials that have demonstrated value to employers 87 and job seekers; and (ii) a funding mechanism that adequately supports operations under the federal 88 Workforce Innovation and Opportunity Act of 2014 (P.L.
+113-128) (WIOA); and (iii) a procedure for the 89 resolution of any disagreements that may arise concerning policy, funding, or administration of the WIOA.
+90 B. The Secretary of Labor and the Virginia Community College System shall-collaborate to 91 produce an annual executive summary, no later than the first day of each regular session of the General 92 Assembly, of the interim activity undertaken to implement the memorandum of understanding 93 responsibilities described in subsection A and to administer the WIOA.
+94 CHAPTER 20.2.
+95 WORKFORCE DEVELOPMENT AND ADVANCEMENT.
+96 Article 1.
+97 General Provisions.
+98 § 2.2-2035.
+Department of Workforce Development and Advancement; creation; 99 appointment of Director.
+100 A. There is hereby created in the executive branch the Department of Workforce Development and 101 Advancement (the Department).
+The Department shall be headed by the Director of Workforce 102 Development and Advancement (the Director) who shall be appointed by the Governor, subject to 103 confirmation by the General Assembly, to serve at the pleasure of the Governor.
+104 B. The Director may establish divisions within the Department and assign to such divisions any 105 duties described in this chapter or otherwise imposed upon the Department.
+106 § 2.2-2036.
+Definitions.

-CHAPTER 20.2.

-WORKFORCE DEVELOPMENT AND ADVANCEMENT.